-Like key lime pie or mini key lime pies, these key lime pie bars are truly one of the most refreshing, flavorful summer desserts.
+Like key lime pie or mini key lime pies (or even mini margarita cheesecakes!), these key lime pie bars are truly one of the most refreshing, flavorful summer desserts.
 And you know what?
 They’re wildly easy to make.
 Why spend hours slaving away in your kitchen?
 With this bar recipe, you don’t have to.

 The crust is made from gingersnap cookies and butter.
 I used hard and crunchy gingersnap cookies that I found at the store in the cookie aisle.
 If you use homemade gingersnaps, make sure they are crunchy.
 If desired, use graham cracker crumbs instead.
 However, I strongly recommend the sweet/spicy gingersnap cookies to pair with the key lime.

 The filling is tart, creamy, and sweet.
 The perfect balance of all three.
 Not sour in the slightest.
 For the best flavor, make sure you use key lime juice.
 It is usually with the regular lime and the lemon juice in the juice aisle.

 The filling is simple– just 4 ingredients, minus the lime zest.
 You need key lime juice, egg yolks, fresh lime zest, sweetened condensed milk, and cream cheese.
 Cream cheese isn’t a typical ingredient and I don’t use it in my favorite key lime pie recipe, but I wanted the bar’s filling to have a slight cheesecake flavor.
 There’s only 4 ounces of cream cheese in the filling (1/2 of a block) and that small amount manages to produce the creamiest key lime pie bar in the world.
 Make sure you don’t use fat free.

 After baking the squares, cool completely, then chill in the refrigerator.
 What torture – two hours until you can dig in!
 Trust me, they’re worth the wait.

 Are you hungry yet?
 Because I don’t have any key lime pie bars left to share. 😉Print